TediusTimmy/Calculators/README.md

 Upon `Column` is built `Float`, which is a collection of algorithms on `Columns` that implement the semantics of floating-point numbers.
 A `Float` is a `Column`, an integer exponent, and a flag (two) to indicate whether the `Float` is the special infinity value, or the special Not-A-Number value.

 The program demonstrates building arbitrary-precision floating-point numbers from basic types: booleans, characters, and integers.

+## Calc4

+Calc4 only marginally belongs here: it's `Float` is a wrapper over MPFR.
+It really only gives warm-fuzzies that other calculators are implemented correctly, by allowing one to compare the results with a library that is considered "good".
+It is always a good sign that nothing is amiss when multiple implementations of math agree on a result.
+A strange result can find corner cases in implemented algorithms in the math library, or find reliance on the treatment of corner cases in the algorithm being run.

+The nice thing about arbitrary-precision floating-point is that one can run an algorithm with increasing precision to brute-force away rounding errors and numerical instability.
+Remember, though, there are trade-offs.
+A rule-of-thumb is that software floating-point is ten times slower than hardware floating-point.
+At the same precision.
+Then, at least linearly scale the speed with the added precision: doubled precision is twice as slow or half as fast.
+It's worse if the algorithms have lots of multiplication and division, then quadratically scale the slowdown: doubled precision takes four times as long.